The SEO Evolution

 Devices: Back in the day, it was all about optimizing for desktops because that was the primary device used to surf the web.

 Today, mobile devices have quickly become the way that people consume content.
 While the desktop is still relevant, digital media consumption on mobile devices has skyrocketed in the past several years and will continue to grow.
 According to comScore, mobile now consists of 65 percent of digital media time.
-Additionally, in 2015, mobile officially surpassed desktop in terms of Google searches performed.
+Additionally, in 2015, mobile officially surpassed desktop in terms of Google searches performed, there has been a lot of competition lately when it comes to digital network, at http://digitalagencyrankings.com/ you can check out the ranking if you are interested.

 SEOs must focus on optimizing the mobile experience, particularly apps, and making sure that mobile pages load within two seconds.